 Other such challenges include prospecting good leads (22%) and closing sales (36%).

 15. 16% of B2B marketers believe lead nurturing timing is one of the leading obstacles.

 According to the responses of 235 B2B marketers, finding the perfect content and timing, as well as following up on nurtured leads are the main problem areas in lead nurturing campaigns.
 The highest percentage of marketers (41%) sees creating content based on buyers’ interest as the top challenge.
 Another 16% give the “challenge” label to the task of getting the right timing of lead nurturing campaigns.
 Lastly, 17% of marketers have problems with the sales team, as far as following up on nurtured leads goes.
 So, how do marketers go about these challenges?

-15. 70% of marketers say their demand gen budgets will increase.
+16. 78% of marketers predict that demand generation budgets will increase.